Azure/FTALive-Sessions/content/aks/aks-networking.md

 - [How to secure traffic between pods using network policies](https://docs.microsoft.com/en-us/azure/aks/use-network-policies)
 - [Deploy AKS clusters with network policy using Infrastructure as a code(IAC)](https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.AKS.NetworkPolicy/)

-Best practice is to use network policies to allow or deny traffic to pods.
+The best practice is to use network policies to allow or deny traffic to pods.
 By default, all traffic is allowed between pods within a cluster.
 For improved security, define rules that limit pod communication.

 ## Ingress
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is to expose HTTP and HTTPS routes from outside of the cluster to the services within the cluster.